kdabwl/SmallObjects/README.md

 #include <stdint.h>
 typedef uintptr_t oop;
 ```
 Things which are `oop` have a tag (bit), as featured in Smalltalk-80.
 When object-oriented programming was introduced, is was also shown by [Tektronix with 68000](https://retrocomputingforum.com/t/smalltalk-on-the-68000-by-tektronix) microprocessor which had 16 bit bus.
 So, _one tag bit_ was impressive bang for the bucks.
-When 32 bits microprocessors came along, also came the possibility of _two tag bits_:
+Then 32 bits microprocessors came along, also came the possibility of _two tag bits_:
 ```
 if(anOop &1)
 	if(anOop &2) {/*it is *aPointer */} else {/* it is aCharacter */};